-Most states don’t provide unemployment benefits to independent contractors.
-However, you may qualify for relief under the $2 trillion bill that grants Pandemic Unemployment Assistance to independent contractors, gig workers, and individuals who care for sick relatives or are out of work due to a coronavirus diagnosis or quarantine from direct exposure.
+The second round of stimulus maintains ongoing unemployment benefits to independent contractors.
+You may qualify for relief under the $900 billion bill that grants benefits to independent contractors, gig workers, and individuals who care for sick relatives or are out of work due to a coronavirus diagnosis or quarantine from direct exposure.

 How To Apply For Unemployment